sttk/sabi-go/README.md

 ## Concepts

-The concept of this framework is separation and reintegration of necessary and redundant parts based on the perspectives of the whole and the parts.
+The overall concept of this framework is separation and reintegration of necessary and redundant parts based on the perspectives of the whole and the parts.
 The separation of logics and data accesses is the most prominent and fundamental part of this concept.

 ### Separation of logics and data accesses

 In general, a program consists of procedures and data.
 And procedures include data accesses for operating data, and the rest of procedures are logics.
 So we can say that a program consists of logics, data accesses and data.

 We often think to separate an application to multiple layers, for example, controller layer, business logic layer, and data access layer.
 The logics and data accesses mentioned in this framework may appear to follow such layering.
 However, the controller layer also has data accesses such as transforming user requests and responses for the business logic layer.
-Generally, such layers of an application is established as vertical stages of data processing within a data flow.
+Generally, such layers of an application is established as vertically positioned stages of data processing within a data flow.

 In this framework, the relationship between logics and data accesses is not defined by layers but by lanes.
-Their relationship is vertical in terms of invocation, but is horizontal conceptually.
+Although their relationship is vertical in terms of invocation, it is conceptually horizontal.
-DaxBase serves as an intermediary that connects both of them.
+`DaxBase` serves as an intermediary that connects both of them.

 ### Separation of data accesses for each logic

-A logic is a function that takes dax interface as its only one argument.
+A logic is a function that takes a dax interface as its only one argument.
-The type of this dax is a type parameter of the logic function, and also a type parameter of the transaction function, Txn, that executes logics.
+The type of this dax is declared by the type parameter of the logic function, and also the type parameter of the transaction function, `Txn`, that executes logics.

-Therefore, since the type of dax can be changed for each logic or transaction, it is possible to limit data accesses used by the logic, by declaring only necessary data access methods from among ones defined in DaxBase instance..
+Therefore, since the type of dax can be changed for each logic or transaction, it is possible to limit data accesses used by the logic, by declaring only necessary data access methods from among ones defined in `DaxBase` instance.

 At the same time, since all data accesses of a logic is done through this sole dax interface, this dax interface serves as a list of data access methods used